 - Better understand and interact with their target prospects and customers

 - Deliver more resonant, relevant messaging to individuals and segments

 - Build a consumer engagement program that help grow the business

 Sure, data lakes, CRM software, and other legacy databases still have a place in one’s stack.
 But it’s the CDP that helps growth teams extract more value from their other tools — particularly when it comes to customer engagement and data privacy measures:

 - CRM software offers incomplete customer records that don’t account for anonymous data (e.g., browsing behavior) — a vital part of compliance with the CCPA and GDPR.

 - Campaign management tools provide customer records that only know a given individual within the context of some, but not all marketing channels.

 - Data warehouses host inaccessible customer records that are difficult for marketers to both utilize across channels and with the speed required for data compliance.

 By integrating the first-party data — and only first-party data — collected in these disparate systems into your CDP of choice, you get the once-mythical, now-mandatory single customer view that can facilitate your customer engagement strategy.

-Download our new eBook to learn how you can develop a customer engagement model that helps your marketing strategy thrive in the consumer privacy era.
+Download our eBook to learn how you can develop a customer engagement model that helps your business thrive in the consumer privacy era.